vanmap/solutions-webappbuilder-widgets/FilterEditor/README.md

 ## Features
 * Allows for editing multiple feature services
+* Allows for filtering templates in all feature services or individual feature services
-* Each feature service is displayed in its own tab in the widget
+* Each feature service is displayed in a drop down list

 ## Requirements
 * ArcGIS WebApp Builder v.1.2

 ## Instructions
-In order to develop and test widgets, you need to deploy the Multi-Editor widget directory into the stemapp/widgets directory in your WebApp Builder installation.
+In order to develop and test widgets, you need to deploy the Filter Editor widget directory into the stemapp/widgets directory in your WebApp Builder installation.

 ## Issues